Why Should You Apply to the Utah State University Dietetic Internship?

 Scholarship, Financial Aid, and Gainful Employment

-Ten (10) $2,000 scholarships will be made available to students that are officially matched to the USU Dietetic Internship.
-Scholarship applications will be made available to interns after acceptance into the program.
+After the match the USU DI will award ten (10) $2,000 scholarships to students who match with the internship.
+Scholarship applications and instructions will be made available to interns after acceptance into the program.

 USU DI interns are eligible for financial aid loans after acceptance to the internship.
-The application review and approval process takes about 4-8 weeks.
 The USU DI will provide more information on applying for financial aid to those applicants who are accepted to the internship.

 Contact the USU Financial Aid Office for more details.